lunanerdderg/Reefbackend/README.md

 * Implement `help` command
 * Safeguards for users

+# To do before Release:

+* Implement unzip libraries
+* Implement unrar libraries
+* Implement 7zip libraries
+* Implement tar libraries

-# Planned features:
+# Possible features:
 * Find a way to automatically set Launch Options
 * GUI (will be in different repository)
-* Allow users to download and manage saves
+* Maybe allow users to download and manage saves
-* Implement cross-platform unzip
-* Implement cross-platform unrar
-* Implement cross-platform 7zip
-* Implement cross-platform tar
 * Maybe make a solution converter from `cbp` to `sln`?
 No promises.
 * Maybe Subnautica 2 compatibility?
 No promises.
 (I don't own Below Zero so I can't test it but maybe I might try adding compatibility for that too)
 * Possibly create a Windows version?
 Again, no promises.
 (Likelihood of Mac version is 5%, but rising with each cross-platform addition.)